 [Above paragraph added by full faculty vote on May 8, 2008.
 Effective Fall 2008.]

 If a student passes both the regular course and that course’s comp exam, the course is only counted once towards the required ten courses.
 Multiple sections of the same course may offer comp exams during the same semester, but students are permitted to sit for only one of the exams and enroll in only one of the course sections; similarly, the course still counts only once for students who repeat the same course and/or exam different semesters.

 CVN “pre-taped” courses are generally unacceptable for satisfying the breadth requirements, see exceptions below.
 TAing or auditing a distribution or elective course is never acceptable in lieu of taking the course (or cumulative final exam, if offered) for a grade.

 - CVN courses taken while enrolled as a CVN-DES student always qualify.

-- CVN courses taken by a student prior to formally enrolling in the on-campus DES or PhD program (e.g., while an MS, Professional or non-degree student) always qualify.
+- CVN courses taken by a student prior to formally enrolling in the on-campus DES, PhD or MS/PhD program (e.g., while an MS or non-degree student) always qualify.